How to Visit the Kravice Waterfalls (Kravica Waterfalls), Bosnia

 The best way to get to Kravice waterfall is by taxi or tour.
-I’m a staunch independent traveler but sometimes you just have to bite the bullet and this is one of those times.
+I’m a staunch independent traveller but sometimes you just have to bite the bullet and this is one of those times.

-A taxi to from Mostar to Kravice waterfalls, with the driver waiting for you for an hour or so, will cost around 40 Euro ($50) for the taxi, which is an exorbitant amount in a cheap country like Bosnia, but what can you do?!
+A taxi from Mostar to Kravice waterfalls, with the driver waiting for you for an hour or so, will cost around 40 Euro ($50) for the taxi, which is an exorbitant amount in a cheap country like Bosnia, but what can you do?!
 Nothing.

 When you arrive at Kravice though, it’s really amazing.
 A large lake surrounded in waterfalls, with only a handful of people there.
 It’s free to enter, and although the water is freezing, you have free reign to wander everywhere.
-The water falls, through a series of about 20 falls, 25m and it’s a great way to knock the Bosnian hangover on the head!
+The waterfalls, through a series of about 20 falls, 25m and it’s a great way to knock the Bosnian hangover on the head!